PDLT-University-of-York/test-split-site/docs/ultra/test.md

 !!!
 Warning

-    Anonymous marking makes it much harder to administer the Test, so avoid anonymity and manually marked Essay question types unless absolutely necessary.
+    Anonymously marked Tests are much harder to administer, so avoid anonymity and manually marked Essay question types unless absolutely necessary.

 For any Test that contains only auto-marked questions, there is no need for anonymity.
 Anonymity is only required for summative exams with manually marked Essay question types; we don't recommend anonymity for formative exams.